Jack R. Thornell

-Jack Randolph Thornell (born August 29, 1939) is an American photographer.
+Jack Randolph Thornell (August 29, 1939 – April 23, 2026) was an American photographer.
 He won a Pulitzer Prize for his photo of James Meredith after the activist was attacked and wounded by a sniper during his June 1966 March Against Fear in Mississippi.

-Life
+Life and career

-Thornell was born in Vicksburg, Mississippi.
+Thornell was born in Vicksburg, Mississippi, on August 29, 1939.
 He served in the Army Signal Corps.
-He worked as a photographer for the Jackson Daily News (1960–1964), and for decades for the Associated Press.
+He worked as a photographer for the Jackson Daily News (1960–1964) and for decades for the Associated Press.

 He married Carolyn Wilson in 1964; they had children Candice and Jay Randolph.

+Thornell died from complications of kidney disease at a hospital in Metairie, Louisiana, on April 23, 2026, at the age of 86.